firefly-iii/firefly-iii.org/installation-guide.md

 ### Often seen errors

-Please see the [installation guide FAQ](/installation-guide-faq/) for more information.
+Please see the [installation guide FAQ](/installation-guide-faq/) for more information and often encountered problems.